Stop Comparing Today’s Markets to the 1920s

 Accounting standards, buybacks, inflation measurement, interest rates, and global capital flows have all evolved.

-Price-to-earnings ratios in the 1920s meant something totally different — there were no GAAP rules, and companies didn’t even report quarterly earnings consistently.
+Price-to-earnings ratios in the 1920s meant something totally different.
+There were no GAAP rules, and companies didn’t even report quarterly earnings consistently.

 Today’s “high valuation” isn’t the same thing.
 It’s supported by technology margins, global demand, and a flood of central bank liquidity.